dgoeries/lttbc/README.md

 - The algorithm requires onotonically and finite increasing x data
 - The algorithm requires finite y data (otherwise problems might occur)
+- x and y data have to be of same length (of course)
 - The algorithm changes the **dtype** to **double**

 ## Installing